-- R-390 The Access Attempt event MUST be reported when a network registration has been attempted (e.g., when a Subject Facility attempts to access the cable network through a DHCP DISCOVER or DHCP OFFER or DHCP REQUEST or DHCP INFORM). - R-400 If the MSO allows multiple IP addresses to be allocated to an account, separate Access Attempt events MUST be reported for each IP address allocated.
+- R-390 The Access Attempt event MUST be reported when a network registration has been attempted (e.g., when a Subject Facility attempts to access the cable network through a DHCP v4 DISCOVER or DHCP v4 OFFER or DHCP v4 REQUEST or DHCP v4 INFORM).
+Additionally, the Access Attempt event MUST be reported when a network registration has been attempted using IPv6 (e.g., when a Subject Facility attempts to access the cable network through a DHCPv6 SOLICIT, DHCP v6 ADVERTISE, DHCPv6REQUEST, DHCPv6CONFIRM, DHCPv6RENEW, or a DHCPv6REBIND). - R-400 If the MSO allows multiple IP addresses to be allocated to an account, separate Access Attempt events MUST be reported for each IP address allocated.